-Tips for Learning and Teaching
+Strategies for Learning and Teaching

 • Project-based learning can draw on students’ innate drive to learn and consequently increase motivation.
 It permits frequent feedback and opportunities for students to learn from their experience, and it can also act as a collaborative learning experience with peers that will help to develop social skills and increase self-esteem.
 Projects can be open-ended, thus encouraging students to engage in the art of inquiry.
+Similarly, other methods of representing the product of learning such as, script writing, film making, graphic representations, poetry or fiction writing can provide a stimulus for this group of learners.

 • Encourage students to manage their own learning.
 Ask them to discern between what they did well and what they could do better in a particular project.
 Find out what aspects they are especially proud of.
 The emphasis should be on the evaluative component, rather than on the grades achieved.

 • Give the student opportunities to consider questions/problems to which there are no definitive answers.
+Also consider open-ended learning whereby the answer could be given and the solution is represented by possible methods of coming to the same answer.

 • Give the student access to activities that enrich and extend them (e.g. chess, quizzes, debates, drama, etc).